dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/2-3_terminal-based_editors.md

 2. Vi is customizable

-    The auto-linting, tab-completion, and syntax highlighting that you love about your favorite IDE all started in Vi
+    The auto-linting (style and error checking), tab-completion, and syntax highlighting that you love about your favorite IDE all started in Vi

 3. Vi is fast

     Your hands never need to leave the keyboard in Vi, and complex tasks like cutting three lines of code and moving them to beginning of the last line in the document is **only five** keystrokes

 ## The bad news

 1. Vi has a very steep learning curve

     For example, the first thing that happens when you enter the Vi text editor is that you are unable to type.

 ## This is counterintuitive

 But there is a logic behind it.
 Most of what you do in a text editor is not inserting text character by character (also called typing).
 It's a lot of cutting and pasting, and moving things around.
 These take a long time in windowed text editors but you have to move your hands, search through the document, click and drag, right click, select cut, search through the document again, right click again, and select paste.
 Vi (and other terminal editors) have put all kinds of useful functions like this in other `modes`, like `command` and `ex`.
 If you want to type, you need to go into `insert mode`.

 Another way to think about this is that your windowed text editor is like a Vi that you can't command because it is permanently stuck in `insert mode`.

 # A brief guide to Vi